BEER & CLE TRIPARTITE SERIES - SESSION THREE

 Moderator: Matthew Simmons, Shepherd Law, LLC

-Bennett Alsher (involved in multiple lawsuits regarding improper classification at strip clubs)
+Bennet Alsher (involved in multiple lawsuits regarding improper classification at strip clubs)

-Stephen E. Wolfe (Plaintiff-side Employment Law)
+Steven E. Wolfe (Plaintiff-side Employment Law)

 Ellis Liu (represents an international ride share company)